 Applicants must complete all required tests by the end of January for Fall entrance, and by early November for Spring entrance.
-You can get more information and register for the SAT tests online at the CollegeBoard website and for the TOEFL at the ETS website.
+You can get more information and register for the SAT tests online at the CollegeBoard website, for the ACT on their website, and for the TOEFL at the ETS website.

 While there is no required minimum score on the SAT exams, competitive transfer applicants have a 700 or above on each SAT II exam.
 Competitive SAT I scores are 650 or above on the Reasoning Test Critical Reading and 700 or above Reasoning Test Math.

 Because MIT is an English medium university, language proficiency is crucial.
 For this reason, we do have minimum scores for the TOEFL exam: